 I’d also suggest that you read my review of Retirement Income For Life: Spending More Without Saving More.
 That’s a wonderful staple read for retirees and retirement planners.
 The author, Frederick Vettese, was the chief actuary at Morneau Shepell.

 Your retirement ETF will be one piece of the retirement funding plan.
-The following represents a model for consideration and evaluation.

 Retirement Zoom chat and presentation.